15x or 22x Magnification

 You can use your Doculus Lumus® also as a small UV torchlight so you don’t need an extra torchlight.

-4 Incident LED lights
+4 Incident Light LEDs

 Incident light with 4 strong LEDs (bright field illumination) allows you to check even the finest printed details like microtext or nanotext.

-Recognize with which printing technology a document was printed. (laserprint, inkjet, offset, etc.)
+Recognize with which printing technology a document was printed. (laserprint, inkjet, offset, etc.).

 Many people want to activate the incident light with their thumbs, so there is the possibility to switch from right-handed mode to left-handed mode.
 How this works exactly, can be found in the user manual.

-8 LED lights for Rotating Oblique Light
+8 LEDs for Rotating Oblique Light

 The oblique light mode allows you to identify intaglios, embossing and colour changing Kinegrams or holograms.
 With the aid of 8 LEDs that successively shine on the document in 45° steps, shadows are created at heightened or deepened features (dark field illumination).
 Colour changing elements look different depending on the angle of light incidence.
 So you have the possibility of a 3D realistic detection of various sublime security features and holograms.